dnmellen/django-rest-friendship/README.rst

 .. code:: bash

-   pip install -r requirements.txt
+   pip install django-rest-friendship[test]

-Run with runtests.
+Run with:

 .. code:: bash

-   ./runtests.py
+   pytest --flake8

 You can also use the excellent
 `tox http://tox.readthedocs.org/en/latest/`__ testing tool to run the